hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed SystemInfo on multisite.
 * Fixed missing dependency of WooCommerce checkout script.
 * Fixed fatal error occurring during login under some conditions.
+* Fixed the inability to send the Divi Contact Form when Divi Email Optin was active.

 = 3.3.3 =
 * Added compatibility with LearnDash.